JaniceBgithub/Pewlett-Hackard/README.md

 ## Results

 The main results include:
--There are 240,124 current employees working at Pewlett Hackard.
+- There are 240,124 current employees working at Pewlett Hackard.
--There are only about 1500 people eligible for the mentoring program (those born in 1965)
+- There are only about 1500 people eligible for the mentoring program (those born in 1965)
-- About 90,000 employees are eligible for retirement over the next few years -The depatments most affected by retirements will be:
+- About 90,000 employees are eligible for retirement over the next few years
+- The depatments most affected by retirements will be:

 ![retirements](https://github.com/JaniceBgithub/Pewlett-Hackard/blob/main/Resources/Dept_retiree.png)